Surprisingly, although I did not know who Alasdair was until 2004, Bear and Max were both his kind.

 Serendipitous circumstance lead to Vergil Holland purchasing Max when he was 16 months old.
 I was at Vergil’s farm the day after Max arrived and although he had yet to work sheep, he struck me as special.
 Two days after Vergil purchased him I took Max home and began a remarkable partnership.

 Max trained quickly and in 2004 I moved him to open.
 I qualified for the nursery and open National that year and every year following.
-He was a tremendous partner winning numerous open trials and double lifts.
+He was a tremendous partner winning countless open trials.
 Although I was very inexperienced, Max allowed us to be competitive.
-Max was in the top 3 in the final of every major trial he competed, including the US National, Bluegrass Classic, WWSDA Labor Day trial and Free to Be Classic.
+Max either won or was in the top 3 in the final of every major Double lift trial he competed, including the US National, Bluegrass Classic, WWSDA Labor Day trial and Free to Be Classic.
 It is a testament to his ability, given my inexperience and he was up against Alasdair with Star and Nap on almost every occasion.